Research Assistant Resume Examples

 - 5+ years of experience in quantitative research

-- Strong passion for leveraging data to drive business growth
+- Strong passion for using data to drive business growth

 Research Data Analyst